Guardsquare/proguard-core/README.md

 | [4] iadd         | [4:((2*i0)+i1)]   | P0:i0 | P1:i1 |
 | [5] ireturn      |                   | P0:i0 | P1:i1 |

-At every point ProGuard Core provides access to the symbolic expressions, or if possible and requested, the concrete results.
+At every point ProGuardCORE provides access to the symbolic expressions, or if possible and requested, the concrete results.

 ## ⚙️ Projects

-Some of the projects using ProGuard Core:
+Some of the projects using ProGuardCORE:

 - [ProGuard](https://gihub.com/Guardsquare/proguard)
 - [Kotlin Metadata Printer](https://gihub.com/Guardsquare/kotlin-metadata-printer)